“Bucket list” — a list of the things we want to do before we kick the bucket.

 I have snorkeled in Eilat, Israel with both Egypt and Jordan in view

-I have transited the Panama Canal — 3 times, first as catamaran crew and then on tugs
+I have transited the Panama Canal — 3 times, first as a catamaran crew and then on tugs

 I’ve kayaked the pristine waters of the Channel Islands, California